Updated: Apr 3

 Stuck, or on a journey, between self-development, reaching spiritual awakening, realizing self-awareness, and being physically productive.

 Man, was I thrown for a loop when taking on a totally different career path.
 A new career where I was fundamentally good at but still totally a beginner with a lot to learn.
-Suddenly finding myself vulnerable and reactive all over again.
+Suddenly finding myself vulnerable and EMOTIONALLY REACTIVE all over again.

 If that didn’t confuse you by now, you must be familiar with this feeling.

 The feeling of living your life, having most things figured out, and then being thrown for a loop, or rather jumping into a “loop”, and the peaceful, self-assured person you thought yourself to be is nowhere to be seen.
 Damn.

 Now, it feels as though you have to start from scratch.